iobroker-community-adapters/ioBroker.hmip/README.md

 ## Settings
 * enter your SGTIN (back of the Access Point) and the PIN (if set before), and validate the data via press of the blue LED Button.
 This will create an Authentication token.

+## Special settings

+### HMIP-DLD (Door Lock Drive)
+If you have assigned a PIN to the lock in HmIP app (Settings / Access authorizations) then the PIN needs to be set in the pin state of the devices objects

 ## Thanks
-to coreGreenberet for his python lib (https://github.com/coreGreenberet/homematicip-rest-api)
+* to @coreGreenberet for his python lib (https://github.com/coreGreenberet/homematicip-rest-api)
+*
 ## Diskussion in ioBroker Forum
 https://forum.iobroker.net/topic/27532/homematic-ip-cloud-access-point-adapter